 If stress is causing delayed or missed periods often enough to be concerning, chat with a doctor through Orchyd MD™ inside the Orchyd app or consult with your primary care physician.

 How Stress Affects Your Reproductive System

 As stress hormones disrupt the menstrual cycle, they can also cause problems with fertility.
 Not only can stress reduce libido, but it can also affect ovulation.
 With cortisol levels affecting the release of estrogen and progesterone, your body can’t get the signal to release an egg.
 If you’re already struggling with fertility, stress is only going to make it worse.

 Stress can also reduce or increase vaginal discharge.
 In addition to reduced libido, this can make sex uncomfortable if you get too dry.
 As we’ve talked about, your immune system goes hand in hand with your reproductive system, and you can develop a yeast infection or bacterial vaginosis if your pH becomes imbalanced.

 While it can feel impossible to improve your stress when you’re already at your breaking point, there are small things you can do to improve your stress levels.

 Get Better Sleep

-Aromatherapy: Lavender, rose, and chamomile all have naturally calming properties and will help relax you so you can sleep more peacefully.
-Essential oil diffusers are popular, but you can also get pillowcases or sprays for your pillows and blankets with these scents if you don’t want the diffuser running all night.
+- Aromatherapy: Lavender, rose, and chamomile all have naturally calming properties and will help relax you so you can sleep more peacefully.

-Shutting Off Electronics: Blue light and constant scrolling keep your brain active when you’re trying to settle down for bed.
-The best thing to do for better sleep is to shut your electronics off 30 to 45 minutes before bed so you can focus on getting yourself ready for bed without distractions.
+- Shutting Off Electronics: Blue light and constant scrolling keep your brain active when settling down for bed.
+The best thing to do for better sleep is to shut your electronics off 30 to 45 minutes before bed so you can focus on getting yourself ready without distractions.